viz-cx/viz-dice-bot/README.md

 # Environment variables

 - `TOKEN` — Telegram bot token
-- `MONGO`— URL of the mongo database
+- `MONGO` — URL of the mongo database
+- `ACCOUNT` — Account in VIZ blockchain
+- `WIF` — Private active key for account
+- `PERCENT` — Energy percent for one game

 Also, please, consider looking at `.env.sample`.